 The solution comprises a range of technologies that leverage each other to deliver more efficient operational and end-user benefits.
 These technologies include:

-Software-Defined Data Centre (SDDC)
+Software-Defined Data Center (SDDC)

 Cenitex's Program Fortify began with a focus on the SDDC, using VMware Validated Design for SDDC to provide a holistic approach to its design.
 This allowed the team to optimise for expansion and integration by incorporating a range of products for a broad set of use cases.